-- Recurring revenue is not guaranteed since IaaS/PaaS are consumption based
+- Recurring revenue is not guaranteed since IaaS/PaaS is consumption based

 - Massive CAPEX spending on data centers, cloud DevOps resources, and customer success resources.
-Hiring engineers from AWS, Microsoft, and Google Cloud is very difficult and very expensive.
+Hiring engineers from AWS, Microsoft, and Google Cloud is challenging and very expensive.

-- A massive spending to transition partners to cloud technology
+- Massive spending to transition partners to cloud technology

 Oracle’s cloud strategy is about customer churn containment.
 Doubling the cost of licensing on competitor clouds is one example.
 And hiding cloud revenues is another.